 There’s never too much cat litter in a house with one feline or five.
 When it comes to pet essentials, this is one of the big ones you really don’t want to run out of.
 Stock up at Costco with a 42-pound box of Scoop Away Scented Litter for $22.99.

 It’s not just food and household items you can get a great deal on at Costco.
 The warehouse is known for their quality clothing for the whole family, too.
 The one great kind of apparel they sell is workwear from trusted durable brands like Caterpillar.
 For anyone who works outside in all seasons, it’s paramount to have good work clothing on hand at all times.
-And Costco prices can’t be beat — around $30 for Caterpillar jeans or $13.99 for an 8-pair of athletic socks.
+And Costco prices can’t be beat — around $20 for Caterpillar jeans.

 Crisp and crunchy, pickles are great with a sandwich, salad or just as a snack.
 Costco helps you keep them on hand for every occasion with this cold and frozen box of individually wrapped Dilly Bites.
 Each bag is freshly packed without messy brine and has several bites-worth to enjoy.
 A box of 12 costs $11.99.